marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit-pt-2.md

 ### 2. Is the image a part of content, or a part of design?

 Design parts can be used as a background whereas content images should become individual elements in the markup.
-It's necessary for screen readers and search engines to "understand" all significant details of the content including pictures with filled "alt" attributes.
+It's necessary for screen readers and search engines to "understand" all significant details of the content including pictures with filled `alt` attributes.

 To tell one point from the other you can read [quite a detailed article here](https://pawelgrzybek.com/image-tag-vs-background-property/).
 SVG pictures rarely appear to be parts of content&mdash;unlike photos which are sometimes hard to refer to either content or design.